My daily life in New York in a video.

 You may book time with me.
 I am grateful to be in an Azure environment and on SharePoint, and perhaps most importantly to have the Dynamics 365 capabilities to serve YOU better.

 Please select what date and time suits your calendar the best, and we will be glad to accommodate it for your convenience.
 If you do not find the time slot you are looking for, please don’t hesitate to reach out to us.
-In the message box, you may write your preferred method of communication, such as a call via phone, email, Zoom, Webex, MS Teams, or perhaps in person.
+In the message box, you may write your preferred method of communication.
 Talk to you soon!

 and click on: Continue as Guest, if you don’t have MS 365 account.
 Your time is very valuable to me!